United States Navy Memories Part Two: My Taiwan Duty Assignment November 1968 - August 1969

 Although having a great time off duty on Taiwan, I hated my job and made the mistake of going over my supervisor's head in trying to get other work.
 When my boss found out about this action, he was furious and assigned me to the worst job in the office.
 I was now essentially a "flunkie" who only made coffee and waited on officers and senior enlisted people all day.
 There was, however, a way for me to get out of this job.
 I would have to volunteer for temporary additional duty (TAD) outside of Taiwan on one of the islands of Japan.

-I really didn't want to give up my great off duty pleasures in Taipei, but functioning as the office "flunkie" seemed like a death sentence.
-At this time, a Navy co-worker who had already been on Japan and was going there again convinced me to go on the TAD, stressing that I wouldn't find Japan as bad as I thought.
+I didn't want to give up my great off-duty pleasures in Taipei, but functioning as the office "flunkie" seemed like a death sentence.
+At this time, a Navy co-worker who had already been in Japan and was going there again convinced me to go on the TAD, stressing that I wouldn't find Japan as bad as I thought.

 Hubs Related to U.S. Navy Memories